Wim Hof Breathing Method

 When to use

 Best practiced on an empty stomach, ideally in the morning.
 Use before cold showers, workouts, or when you need an energy boost.
 The full protocol takes 10-15 minutes.
-Not suitable for quick stress relief—use physiological sigh or box breathing instead for acute calm.
+Not suitable for quick stress relief.
+Use physiological sigh or box breathing instead for acute calm.

 When to skip

 NEVER practice in water, while driving, or standing.
 Avoid if pregnant, have epilepsy, cardiac issues, or respiratory conditions.
 Stop if you experience severe discomfort, persistent dizziness, or unusual symptoms.
-The breath holds may cause temporary tingling or light-headedness—this is normal but practice seated.
+The breath holds may cause temporary tingling or light-headedness.
+This is normal but practice seated.

 Benefit